Ambassadors

 Michaela Walsh

 Michaela Walsh is an amateur boxer from Ireland who fights in the featherweight division (54 – 57 kg).
-Michaela is an Olympian, who competed at the 2020 Tokyo Olympic Games.
+Michaela is a double Olympian, who competed at the 2020 Tokyo and 2024 Paris Olympic Games.
 At the 2014 Commonwealth Games in Glasgow she took the silver medal at flyweight and In 2018 she moved to featherweight, also winning the silver medal.
 At the 2022 Commonwealth games held in Birmingham, Michaela won Gold.

 Michaela and Aidan her brother, became the first brother and sister to qualify for the Tokyo Olympic Games in boxing, both qualifying in June 2021.